Introduction

 Please note that exporting generates the file type specified in the output settings.
 Select

-for file type if you want lossless images or transparency.
+pngfor file type if you want lossless images or transparency.

 The red border shown in the preview is the printing padding added “collage padding” setting.
 If set correctly this will not be visible/cut-off on the print.
 The white border is the standard gap present for the collage grid.
 The section also shows the template files that are selected for the selected collage after searching the template directory.